laminas/laminas-session/doc/book/config.md

 # Session Config

-zend-session comes with a standard set of config classes, allowing setting where a cookie lives, session lifetime, and even configuration of ext/session when using `Zend\Session\Config\SessionConfig`.
+laminas-session comes with a standard set of config classes, allowing setting where a cookie lives, session lifetime, and even configuration of ext/session when using `Laminas\Session\Config\SessionConfig`.

 ## Standard Config

-`Zend\Session\Config\StandardConfig` provides the base interface for configuring sessions when *not* leveraging ext/session.
+`Laminas\Session\Config\StandardConfig` provides the base interface for configuring sessions when *not* leveraging ext/session.
 This is utilized more for specialized cases, such as when you might have session management done by another system, or when testing.

 ### Basic Configuration Options

-The following configuration options are defined by `Zend\Session\Config\StandardConfig`.
+The following configuration options are defined by `Laminas\Session\Config\StandardConfig`.

 Option                    | Data Type | Description
 ------------------------- | --------- | -----------